-Epidermal Growth Factor (EGF) helps reduce the appearance of fine lines and wrinkles, improve overall tone and texture, and supports rejuvenation and revitalization.
+Epidermal Growth Factor (EGF) for DIY skin care, helps reduce the appearance of fine lines and wrinkles, improve overall tone and texture, and supports rejuvenation and revitalization.
 Mix a tube into your favorite 4 oz base cream or water-based formula or try one of our ready-made products like Skin Actives Anti-Aging Cream or Collagen Serum.

 How to use it